Allen Lazard Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Recent Performances

-- Lazard put together a 72-yard performance against the Vikings last week on six catches while being targeted six times and scoring one touchdown.
+- In last week's matchup with the Vikings, Lazard grabbed six passes for 72 yards and scored one touchdown while being targeted six times.

-- Lazard has grabbed 10 passes (15 targets) for 140 yards (46.7 per game) and has two touchdowns over his last three outings.
+- Lazard has racked up 140 receiving yards (46.7 per game) and two touchdowns, hauling in 10 passes on 15 targets over his last three outings.

 Lazard's Green Bay Teammates